khumba/haskell-style/haskell-style.md

 Data.ByteString.Lazy as BL`) are fine as long as you are consistent with your abbreviation usage in your project.

 Every module with a `module` line should have an export list.
-Either the complete module declaration should fit on one line:
+A complete module or import declaration should either fit on one line:

     module My.Awesome.Module (foo, bar, baz, quux, quuux) where

+    import Other.Awesome.Module (asdf, zxcv, qwerty)

 or it should be wrapped as follows: